Drunk Driving Accidents

 - Compensatory damages to repay the injured person or family for losses suffered as a result of the accident.
 Common items covered by compensatory damages include medical expenses, medication costs, therapy or rehabilitation costs, lost wages and property damage.

-- Punitive damages to punish particularly bad conduct and to send a message that similar behavior will not be tolerated.
+- Punitive damages to punish particularly bad conduct and to send a message that similar behaviour will not be tolerated.
 Punitive damages may be available if the driver had very high blood alcohol content or was under the influence of powerful illegal drugs or prescription medications at the time of the crash.

 In most intoxicated driving lawsuits, the impaired driver is the first person an injured person or family turns to when seeking damages.
 However, other parties may also be involved.
 For instance, a bar, restaurant or club may be liable for damages if it sold alcohol to a minor or a person who clearly was intoxicated and subsequently caused a car accident.
 Such claims against establishments are called “dram shop” claims.